 Even after all the rising times, that yeast still has some life left in it.

 There is no tomato sauce in these pepperoni pizza rolls.

 Pizza sauce is served on the side for dipping.

 I also serve them with a side of melted garlic herb butter.
-Use the same recipe for dipping sauce that you use for making pizza rolls.
+Use the same recipe for a dipping sauce that we use for making pizza rolls.

 The recipe may look like it has way too much garlic herb butter, but it will be used twice in this recipe.

 It is the second coating of garlic herb butter that gives these the nice coating of seasonings.

 Most of the butter from the first use will run through Pepperoni Roll-ups flavoring the insides and the excess will bake into the bottoms.